NimahCodes/folakemi-umar-submission/README.md

 ```
 ## Question 2:

-A decorator that counts how many times the decorated function was called.
-It prints the number every time the decorated function is executed.
+Write a decorator in python that will count how many times the decorated function was called.
+It should print the number every time the decorated function is executed.
+Each function should be counted separately.

 ## Answer